 Members who receive copies of the quarterly Rideau Trail Newsletter by mail can check the mailing label on the back page which includes the expiry date for their last-paid membership.
-Members may buy a yearly membership, which covers from April 1 to March 31 of the following year or a two-year membership.
+Members may buy a yearly membership, which covers from April 1 to March 31 of the following year.

 Where can I get a map of the Rideau Trail?

 Where can I camp on the Rideau Trail?

 For full information on camping and roofed accommodations on the Rideau Trail, please visit our Overnight Accommodations page which includes info on campsites, B&Bs & more.
 We encourage your input to enhance the available information.